-Recently I had the honor to co-chair a charity fun run for the Houston Bar Association.
-After all the preparations were done and the starting gun sounded, I decided at the last minute to run the five-mile race.
-I quickly safety-pinned my number on my shirt, and off I went.
+Recently I decided at the last minute to run a five-mile race.
 I didn’t win any awards, but as I ran the course, I realized running five miles without doing any specific training for it was pretty easy for me.
 (This is what the kids call a “humble brag”).

 Here’s the cool thing.
 Ten years earlier, it was a challenge just to run three miles without stopping.
 But since then I had done a lot of running, biking, strength training, you name it.

 That’s when it really hit me.
 People can change.
 And they can learn a lot in the process.